rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/native-uv.md

 > [!NOTE]
 > If you do not have Python 3.11 available on your system, uv will download and install it for you.
 >
-> I recommend using a Python version that is at least 2 versions older than the most recent release to ensure PyTorch compatibility.
-For example, if the most recent version is Python 3.13, I recommend using version 3.10 or 3.11.
+> I recommend using a Python version that is at least 1-3 versions older than the most recent release to ensure PyTorch compatibility.
+For example, if the most recent version is Python 3.13, I recommend using version 3.10, 3.11, 3.12.
 You can find out the most recent Python version by visiting [python.org](https://www.python.org/downloads/).

 > [!NOTE]
 > If you have problems with the following commands above due to certain dependencies (for example, if you are using Windows), you can always fall back to regular pip: